-Bessacarr Primary School Southfield Primary Tranmoor Primary Highwoods Academy Hawthorn Primary Admission Arrangements for EMAT Learning Partnership Academies
+Bessacarr Primary School Southfield Primary Tranmoor Primary Highwoods Academy Hawthorn Primary

 Unless delegated to the Local Authority, only the Trustees are able to decide who is eligible for a place at that academy/school.
 Neither the CEO nor their representatives are able to offer a place.